Welcome to WSCA Advocacy

 ONE VISION: ONE VOICE

-The Government Relations Committee is committed to providing members with up-to-date information regarding state and federal legislation which affects school counselors in our state.
+The Government Relations Committee is committed to providing members with up-to-date information regarding state and federal legislation that affects school counselors in our state.
 This site allows WSCA members to learn about pending bills, find out who represents them in the Wisconsin legislature and Washington, DC, and gain access to web pages that track legislation.

 The committee encourages all members to advocate for Wisconsin’s children and the school counseling profession by actively engaging in the political process.